galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 ## Removal of non-bacterial sequences

-Despite all we have done to improve data quality, there may still be more to do:
-There may be 18S rRNA gene fragments or 16S rRNA from Archaea, chloroplasts, and mitochondria that have survived all the cleaning steps up to this point.
+Despite all we have done to improve data quality, there may still be more to do: there may be 18S rRNA gene fragments or 16S rRNA from Archaea, chloroplasts, and mitochondria that have survived all the cleaning steps up to this point.
 We are generally not interested in these sequences and want to remove them from our dataset.